kzar/davemail/README.md

 1. [mbsync][2] is used to keep a local copy of my emails synchronised using IMAP.
 (Much more efficient and reliably than [offlineimap][3] once set up correctly.
 Unfortunately setting it up correctly [wasn't trivial][4]).
-2. My pre and post synchronisation scripts are run which take care of keeping enforcing the tag to folder mapping as specified in .davemailrc.
+2. My pre and post synchronisation scripts are run which take care of the tag to folder mapping as specified in .davemailrc.
 For example a message with the tag `inbox` should be moved to the `INBOX` folder and a message with no relevant tags should be moved to the `Archive` folder.
+   They also take care of moving old messages to my `Old` folder, so messages older than six months will be moved there.
+After which they aren't moved around any more, nor synchronised.
 3. Those scripts also run my pre and post synchronisation hooks in Emacs, which I then use to update my modeline display etc.
 4. [Notmuch][6] Emacs client is then used for reading and tagging message.